jeremenichelli/personal-site/posts/2017-10-06-the-web-components-experience.md

 If you want to know more about this I recommend checking [Eric Bidelman's explanation about named slots](https://developers.google.com/web/fundamentals/web-components/shadowdom#slots) in shadow DOM.

-## From props to attributes, from reactive data to setters
+## From props to attributes, from reactive data to getters and setters

 Another mind shifting concept of component based apps is data flow, pouring down properties to give shape and behavior to the interface.